 Iran may be able to build a missile capable of striking the United States by 2015, according to an unclassified Defense Department report on Iran’s military sent to Congress.

-“With sufficient foreign assistance, Iran ...
+“With sufficient foreign assistance, Iran could probably ...

 Reuters Journalist Killed In Bangkok Protests

 Foreign news coverage in recent days has been dominated by the tumultuous events in Kyrgyzstan, Poland, and Greece, so the bloody scenes on streets of the Thai capital of Bangkok — where at least 20 anti-government protesters were killed and dozens injured ...

 A leading al-Qaeda operative has accused Hezbollah of “protecting” Israel.
 This is believed to mark the first time a high-ranking figure in the (Sunni-dominated) global terror network has openly condemned the Lebanese Shia terror group.In an interview with Al-Akhbar ...

 Layoffs Continue at AP, U.S. News & World Report, Newsweek

 It’s still a tale of doom and gloom for many journalists working in “old media.”The Associated Press has confirmed that another eleven employees have been let go from the newsgathering organization – seven in news, the rest in technologyMeanwhile, “...

 It’s official: More than 10 billion tweets have now been sent.
 The milestone shows that Twitter is still growing at a rapid pace: It broke the 1 billion tweet barrier in November 2008 and the 5 billion tweet barrier just four months ago.